1932 Chicago Bears season: Season overview

-The season started strangely with three consecutive 0–0 ties.
-After a 2–0 loss to the Packers, the Bears had scored zero points in four games.
-After that, the offense got on track and the defense stayed incredibly stingy.
-The Bears were undefeated in their last nine "regular season" games (there was no established playoff system), with six wins, four by shutout, and three ties.
+The season started with three consecutive 0–0 ties.
+After a 2–0 loss to the Packers, the Bears had scored zero points in their first four games.
+After that, the Bears offense improved starting with a 27–7 victory over the Staten Island Stapletons; while their defense never allowed any team, except for the Portsmouth Spartans on November 13, to score in double-digit points.
+The Bears were undefeated in their last nine "regular season" games (there was no established playoff system), with six wins – four of which were by shutout – and three ties.

 The team that gave the Bears the most trouble was the Portsmouth Spartans.
 The club tied with the Spartans with identical 6–1 records (ties did not count then and were omitted), so a playoff game was set up to determine a winner.
-The Bears defeated the Spartans, 9–0 in the first-ever NFL postseason game, which oddly enough was played indoors at Chicago Stadium because it was expected to be cold at Wrigley Field and organizers wanted to maximize the attendance and gate revenue.
+The Bears defeated the Spartans, 9–0 in the first-ever NFL postseason game.
+The game was played indoors at Chicago Stadium because it was expected to be cold at Wrigley Field, and organizers wanted to maximize the attendance and gate revenue.

-For the year, the powerful tandem of Red Grange and Bronko Nagurski again paced the Bears as Grange scored 7 touchdowns and Nagurski ran for 4 and also passed for 3 more.
-Keith Molesworth also contributed with 3 touchdowns on his own while passing for 3 more.
-Luke Johnsos had probably his finest season, catching two touchdown passes and scoring twice on defense as well.
-Coach Ralph Jones also found a reliable kicker in Paul "Tiny" Engebretson.
+For the year, the tandem of Red Grange and Bronko Nagurski again paced the Bears as Grange scored seven touchdowns, whereas Nagurski ran for four and passed for three more.
+Keith Molesworth also contributed with three touchdowns on his own while passing for three more.
+Luke Johnsos caught two touchdown passes and scored twice on defense as well.
+Coach Ralph Jones also found a kicker in Paul "Tiny" Engebretson, who had a league-leading 10 extra-point field goals made.

 Despite ending with a league championship, the 1932 season was a financial disaster for the Bears, who lost $18,000 on the season.
 This was the only year during which the team lost money outside of the 1921 season, when the team's books closed $71.63 in the red.